RNCDev/RosterGen/README.md

 # RosterGen
 Roster Generator for Hockey

-Creating a roster generator with the help of Claude
+This is a STABLE VERSION 0.2 as of 12/27